peepo3663/inner-circle-app/team1.md

 ### Ananya Sharma

 I am Ananya Sharma, this is my second year of MS in Computer Science with concentration in Data Analytics.
 I was previously working as a Product Specialist at S&P Global before joining school full-time.
 I love working/learning Machine Learning concepts.
-I am looking forward on building an application and I think this experience will provide us with the exposure to real-world software engineering process.# CS673F20T1
+I am looking forward on building an application and I think this experience will provide us with the exposure to real-world software engineering process.

+### Jian Ma

+My name is Jian Ma and I was born and raised in China.
+I am a graduate student in computer science.
+The only large collaborative software projects that I have worked on was an Android application called MusicMoji.
+Basically, it search the lyrics of the song you are playing and translates the lyrics to emoji.
+It is a fun, entertaining, and pretty useful application.
+I am looking forward to working closely with my group to produce a high-quality software system.
+I am a great communicator and I enjoys working with others to solve problems.